rragasa/react-basics-bootcamp/tasks/Step4.md

 ## Logic

-This component will display a table with pairs of offerers and recepients of the Secret Santa gifts.
+This component will display a table with the pairs of offerers and recepients of the Secret Santa gifts.
 The names should be shuffled and then paired and each selection of a recepient should be random.

 ## Steps

 1. Create a React component called `Matches` in the `components` directory.
 2. Include the `Matches` component and include it inside the `.secret-santa-app` of the main `App` component, which will be displayed in the proper step.
 3. During the component's life-cycle event `componentDidMount`, shuffle the `names` array using the "Fisher-Yates Shuffle" algorithm (see below) and create two new arrays, `offer` and `receive`, which will include the appropriate people.
 A name can exist only once in an array.
-Both these two new arrays should be stored in the components `state`.
+Both these two new arrays should be stored in this component's `state`.
 4. Create a new JSX template array called `matches`, which will have the following DOM example.
 The first `<td>` shows the offerer and the second shows the recepient.
 The number `<th>` should be just a plain enumeration (starting at 1).

 ```